lmanul/424/index.md

 i.
-Acquiring in the name of the Board of Managers, or its designee, corporate or otherwise, on behalf of all Unit Owners, rights and interests in real and personal property for use in connection with the ownership and operation of the Property as a condominium, as des- cribed in the Declaration and these By-Laws.
+Acquiring in the name of the Board of Managers, or its designee, corporate or otherwise, on behalf of all Unit Owners, rights and interests in real and personal property for use in connection with the ownership and operation of the Property as a condominium, as described in the Declaration and these By-Laws.

 j.
 Selling, leasing, mortgaging (but not voting the votes appurtenant to), or otherwise dealing with units acquired by, and Subleasing Units leased by the